 Disclaimer: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

 Pittsburgh's outdoor amphitheater, The Pavilion at Star Lake (formerly S&T Bank Music Park, KeyBank Pavilion, First Niagara, and Star Lake before that), is the preferred venue for many of the world's best bands and musicians as they make their touring stop in Pittsburgh.

 But this pavilion, located about 45 minutes west of downtown Pittsburgh, has had some notoriety about it throughout the years as accessing the arena is quite difficult with its one and only road in and out.
-For the Pittsburgh stop of Mumford and Sons' 2017 tour, we decided to get past our worries, buy a ticket for the weeknight concert anyway, and endure whatever we had to do to enjoy the music.
+But since many of our favorite bands play there, we've sucked it up several times over the years to see performances with vastly different experiences.

-As with everything, this review is not about the performance (Mumford and Sons put on one of the best shows I've ever seen), but rather is about the arena itself.
+As with everything, this review is not about the performance, but rather is about the arena itself.
 So, what did we think of Star Lake and what can you do to have the best experience when visiting?
 Read on!